 MS-CAPP Curriculum Overview

-All MS-CAPP students complete a common set of courses in computer science and policy analysis, listed below.
+All MS-CAPP students complete a common set of courses in computer science and policy analysis - see the overview below.
 Courses marked with an [H] are taught by the Harris School of Public Policy while courses marked with a [CS] are taught by the Computer Science department.

 Statistics I [H]